7thLucas/full-app-6a2b6-779c0-4664/_doc/product-overview.md

 ## Who it's for

-- **Primary: the business owner / founder** who needs to stay ahead of competitors but has no time to check rivals daily.
+An **internal tool for QuantumByte's own team** — the company's in-house competitive- intelligence cockpit, watching rival AI app-building platforms.
+This is **not a customer-facing product**; it's used in-house.

-- **Marketing** — tracking competitors' campaigns, messaging, and promotions.
+- **Primary: product & growth** at QuantumByte — staying ahead of competing platforms' pricing, features, and positioning.
-- **Sales** — needing to know rival pricing and positioning before deals.
+- **Marketing** — tracking rivals' campaigns, messaging, and promotions.
-- (Exact primary persona **to confirm** during scoping.)
+- **Leadership** — wanting the headline on competitive moves without daily manual checks.

 ## What it monitors